Council tax for students

-A property is exempt from council tax if it is wholly occupied by full-time university or college students.
+Your property is ‘exempt’ from council tax if it’s only occupied by full-time university or college students.
 Student halls of residence are automatically exempt.

-If your property is not exempt, certain people, including full-time students, are disregarded.
-This means that the council tax is calculated as if you do not live there.
-This may mean that whoever is liable to pay the council tax can get a discount.
+If your property isn’t exempt, some people, including full-time students, are ‘disregarded’.
+This means the council tax is calculated as if you don’t live there.
+This might mean that whoever does have to pay the council tax can get a discount.

-- lasts at least one calendar or academic year for at least 24 weeks out of the year, and
+lasts at least 1 calendar or academic year for at least 24 weeks out of the year, and

-The local authority may ask for proof that you're a full-time student.
+The local council might ask for proof that you're a full-time student.
 You can ask for a certificate from your university or college which must provide it, unless more than a year has passed since your course finished.

-A full council tax bill is based on at least two adults living in a property.
+A full council tax bill is based on at least 2 adults living in a property.

 A discount is applied for people living on their own, and for those who live with people who don’t count as adults for council tax purposes, for example, full-time students.

-What happens if someone you share with isn't a full-time student?
+If someone you share with isn't a full-time student

-If you live with someone who isn't a full-time student, the property will not be exempt from council tax and a bill will be issued.
+The property won’t be exempt from council tax and you’ll get a bill.
 However, whoever is liable to pay the council tax might qualify for a discount.

-For example, if you share with an employed person or a part-time student, they will probably be liable for 75 per cent of the council tax bill.
-There is a 25 per cent discount because there is only one eligible adult in the property, you as the full-time student, are disregarded when counting the number of eligible adults in the property for discount purposes.
+For example, if you share with an employed person or a part-time student, they will probably be liable for 75% of the council tax bill.
+There is a 25% discount because there is only 1 eligible adult in the property.
+As the full-time student, you’re disregarded when counting the number of eligible adults in the property for discount purposes.

-If you share with two or more employed people who are not students, they are likely to be liable for 100 per cent of the council tax bill, unless one or both of them qualifies as a disregarded person for council tax discount purposes.
-In this situation the local authority can only pursue the non-students for payment of the council tax bill.
+If you share with 2 or more employed people who aren’t students, they’re likely to be liable for 100% of the council tax bill, unless 1 or both of them qualifies as a disregarded person for council tax discount purposes.
+In this situation, the local council can only pursue the non-students for payment of the council tax bill.

 Special rules apply where you live only with your non-British spouse, partner or dependant.
-Speak to an adviser if you're in this situation.
+Contact your nearest Citizens Advice to speak to an adviser if you're in this situation.

-What happens if your home is exempt but you still get a council tax bill?
+If your home is exempt but you still get a council tax bill

 If you receive a council tax bill but you don't think you should have, you can apply for an exemption.

-If you've finished one course and are waiting to start another, you may have to pay council tax.
-For example, if you've finished an undergraduate degree and plan to start a postgraduate course in the next academic year.
+If you've finished a course and you’re waiting to start another, you might have to pay council tax - for example, if you've finished an undergraduate degree and plan to start a postgraduate course in the next academic year.

-You may be liable to pay council tax in these circumstances because you aren't within the formal period of either course.
+You might be liable to pay council tax in these circumstances because you aren't within the formal period of either course.

-Some postgraduate students have difficulties proving they are a student for council tax purposes.
-This is because some study, tuition or work may not take place on the university or college campus or they are in the thesis ‘writing up’ stage of their course.
+You might have difficulty proving you’re a student for council tax purposes if your study, tuition or work doesn’t take place on the university or college campus or you’re in the thesis ‘writing up’ stage of your course.

-However, you only need to be 'undertaking' a course for the necessary period of time and do not need to be physically attending university or college for that time.
-If this affects you, you may be able to challenge the local authority's decision and you should get advice from your students’ union or university’s advice centre.
+However, you only need to be 'undertaking' a course for the necessary period of time and don’t need to be physically attending university or college for that time.
+If this affects you, you might be able to challenge the local council's decision and you should get advice from your students’ union or university’s advice centre.